FoxHoundAlphaUnit/SMSFox/README.md

 # SMSFox
-Firefox OS application to serve as a web relay to send messages, and as an alternative to the native SMS application.
+Firefox OS application to serve as a web relay to send and receive messages.

 ## Objectives